Blue Jasmine: Production

 In preparation for her role, Blanchett explained, "I did a lot of people watching.
 I drank my fair share of rosé.
 In the end I had to play the anti-heroine that Woody's written, but of course I thought about the Madoff scandal, because that's the holocaust of the financial crisis.
 And there are many, many women like that.
 I followed them like everybody else did, but as an actress you go back and you're slightly more forensic about those relationships."

 The filming of a scene in San Francisco in December 2012.

 The film was shot in 2012 in New York City and San Francisco.
 Letty Aronson, Stephen Tenenbaum, and Edward Walson served as the film's producers.
 Sony Pictures Classics distributed the film, marking the sixth collaboration between the label and Allen.

+The production participated in the San Francisco "Scene in San Francisco Incentive Program" administered by the San Francisco Film Commission.

 The outfits for Blanchett's Jasmine were an important part of her character and narrative, but they were difficult to assemble because of a very limited total costume budget of $35,000.
 To supplement this, costume designer Suzy Benzinger used her and Woody Allen's connections with various fashion houses to borrow some of the more expensive items for the production.
 These included Fendi, Chanel, Hermès, Oscar de la Renta and Carolina Herrera.
 Blanchett also helped, by using her relationship with Louis Vuitton to secure monogrammed luggage for the production, after Vuitton refused Benzinger's request.
 Karl Lagerfeld supplied two copies of the white Chanel bouclé jacket which Jasmine wears throughout the film, one brand new for the flashback scenes of Jasmine's affluent life in New York, and one for the San Francisco scenes which Benzinger distressed by soaking in fabric softener to give it the appearance of overuse.